Take Action Following a SAP HANA Cloud Database Alert with SAP Automation Pilot

 Note that a trial or free-tier instance does not provide an option of changing the storage size of the provisioned SAP HANA Cloud database.

 This example is for demonstration purposes only.
 Consult the SAP HANA Cloud Capacity Unit Estimator for further details on how the storage size affects capacity units.
 It is not possible to decrease the storage size.
-For additional details see Change the Size of a SAP HANA Database Instance.
+For additional details see Managing SAP HANA Database Instances.

 -